a-andres1/portfolio/README.md

 I assume at some point I'm going to want to change the size of my portfolio pictures, but since I currently don't have that much to put in my portfolio, I'm not going to do that yet.

+____
+### Notes
+Tomorrow (Friday) I'm going to give bulma a try.

+I want my page to be one long page and Bulma seems to have the functionality that I'm looking for.
+Sorry bootstrap.